What is the conversion?

 # Downcast conversion

 All changes, such as typing or pasting from the clipboard, are applied directly to the model.
-In order to update the editing view, e.i. the layer being displayed to the user, the engine transforms these changes in the model to the view.
-The same process is executed when data needs to be generated (e.g. when you copy editor content or use
+To update the editing view, e.i. the layer being displayed to the user, the engine transforms these changes in the model to the view.
+The same process is executed when data needs to be generated (for example, when you copy editor content or use

 editor.getData()).
 These processes are called editing and downcast conversions.